 After loss of pastor in capsizing, Trenton parish urged to keep faith

-At St. Joseph Catholic Church's first Sunday Mass since its pastor, the Rev. Stephen Rooney died after a boat capsized on the Detroit River, auxiliary Bishop Gerard Battersby urged parishioners to weep but still have faith.
+Trenton — Weep but keep faith, parishioners at St. Joseph Catholic Church were told at the first Sunday Mass since Pastor Stephen Rooney died when the boat he was in capsized in the Detroit River.

-On Sunday, Battersby led the grieving parishioners in Trenton through Mass by centering the service around Rooney, 66, who's body was found on Thursday after a four-day search of the river.
+Auxiliary Bishop Gerard Battersby led the grieving for parishioners through Mass by centering it around Rooney, 66, whose body was found Thursday after a four-day search.

 "Father Rooney's death is a tragedy that I must confess has rocked me as well," said Battersby.
 "Because of our faith in Christ, we have hope.
 We are people of hope because of the resurrection, because Father Rooney has been promised a life that is even more real and more full and more joyful."

 Though Mass at St. Joseph is available through live stream, people sat in every other row in the church wearing masks.
-Battersby addressed Rooney's death several times during the service and prayed for the family of Robert Chiles, who died while driving the boat that capsized.
+Battersby addressed Rooney's death several times during the service and prayed for the family of Robert Chiles, who died while driving the boat that capsized the evening of Aug.
+16. Ten others survived the accident.

 At different points during the service, people dabbed their eyes with tissue while listening to Battersby.
 Outside the church, an anonymous person left roses lining the steps leading to the church's big wooden door, with a sign that said "for father Rooney."